 Our popular Holiday Magic chemistry demonstration show takes place every December.
 Produced by chemistry teaching faculty and students, this family-friendly, free event demonstrates chemistry principles in a fun and approachable way.

 The Department of Chemistry has participated in hosting the Illinois Science Olympiad in many past years.
 Graduate student volunteers design and judge events at the regional and state middle and high school competitions.
 Approximately 1500 students from 50 schools participate in these one-day competitions.

 Project SEARCH (Science Education and Research for Children)

 Groups of 2 to 3 University of Illinois students enrolled in CHEM 199S develop lesson plans and decide with the elementary school teachers what subjects to teach.
 They visit Urbana or Champaign classrooms 2 hours a week for a semester.
 This class targets K-5 classrooms.

 The REACT Program is a civic engagement program offered by the School of Chemical Sciences and the Department of Chemistry that began in Fall 2002.
-It has grown into the largest outreach program of its kind at the University of Illinois.
-Through the dedication and innovations of the undergraduate staff, the program continues to expand, delivering a variety of programs to many different facets of the communities in East Central Illinois.
-REACT enlists nearly 400 volunteers per semester to visit every grade school within a 30 mile radius of campus.
+It has grown into one of the largest outreach programs of its kind at the University of Illinois.
+Through the dedication and innovations of the undergraduate staff, the program continues to deliver a variety of programs to communities in East Central Illinois.
+REACT enlists nearly 400 volunteers per semester to visit elementary schools within a 30-mile radius of campus.
 The mission is to promote hands-on learning of chemistry with local youngsters.
-REACT also works with groups like the Don Moyer Boys and Girls Club, the Orpheum Children’s Science Museum, the Girl Scouts, and, the Champaign home-schooling groups.
+REACT also works with groups like the Don Moyer Boys and Girls Club, the Girl Scouts, and Champaign home-schooling groups.
 Last semester alone the REACT Program reached over 3,000 youngsters!